-If you have questions or need help programming the Universal Remote system, call 1-800-355-3515 or go to www.homelink.com.
+For questions or programming help, call 1-800-355-3515 or see www.homelink.com.

-Canadian radio-frequency laws require transmitter signals to time out or quit after several seconds of transmission.
+Canadian radio-frequency laws and some U.S. gate operators require transmitter signals to time out or quit after several seconds of transmission.
 This may not be long enough for the Universal Remote system to pick up the signal during programming.

-Similarly, some U.S. gate operators are manufactured to time out in the same manner.
-If you live in Canada, or you are having difficulty programming a gate operator or garage door opener by using the "Programming the Universal Remote System" procedures, regardless of where you live, replace Step 2 under "Programming the Universal Remote System" with the following:
+If the programming did not work, replace Step 2 under "Programming the Universal Remote System" with the following:

-Continue to press and hold the Universal Remote system button while you press and release every two seconds (cycle) the hand-held transmitter button until the frequency signal has been successfully accepted by the Universal Remote system.
+Press and hold the Universal Remote system button while pressing and releasing the hand-held transmitter button every two seconds until the signal has been successfully accepted by the Universal Remote system.
 The Universal Remote system indicator light will flash slowly at first and then rapidly.
 Proceed with Step 3 under "Programming the Universal Remote System" to complete.